fonsecagabriella/passcompass/README.md

 ## (For MLOps Zoomcamp classmates) Evaluation criteria

 **Problem description**
-- 2 points: The problem is well described and it's clear what the problem the project solves
+-  ✅ 2 points: The problem is well described and it's clear what the problem the project solves

 **Cloud**
-- 4 points: The project is developed on the cloud and IaC tools are used for provisioning the infrastructure *The project can be run partially on the cloud and IaC is used, check FILE*.
+- ✅ 4 points: The project is developed on the cloud and IaC tools are used for provisioning the infrastructure *The project can be run partially on the cloud and IaC is used, check [here](./how_to_run.md#cloud)*.

 **Experiment tracking and model registry**
 - 4 points: Both experiment tracking and model registry are used